mwezn/fractals/README.md

 # Computing the Riemann Zeta function & its fractals
-This was the title of my final year maths project
+This was the title of my final year maths project.
-I done studying on fractal geometry & complex numbers back in July 2015.
+I did further studying on fractal geometry & complex numbers back in July 2015.
 Fractal geometry can be used often to descibe the geometry or shape of features found throughout nature